onap/dcaegen2/docs/sections/components/component-type-docker.rst

     YOUR_NEXUS_DOCKER_REGISTRY/yourapp                                                 0.4.0               154cc382df61        7 weeks ago         710.5 MB
     yourapp                                                                                    0.4.0               154cc382df61        7 weeks ago         710.5 MB

-The solutioning evironment’s Nexus host for the Docker registry is ``YOUR_NEXSUS_HOST:18443``.
+The solutioning environment’s Nexus host for the Docker registry is ``YOUR_NEXSUS_HOST:18443``.
 You must run
 ``docker login YOUR_NEXSUS_HOST:18443`` to access the registry.
 Please contact the DCAE platform team to provide you with the